-Manor Lords release date speculation
+Manor Lords release date

 Manor Lords trailers

 In the second half of the trailer, it becomes clear that Manor Lords is also very much a military strategy game.
-From up close, the video shows the varying degrees of equipment, ranging from chainmail to plate armour.
+From up close, the video shows the varying degrees of equipment, ranging from chainmail to plate armor.
 From a top-down perspective, we get a demonstration of troop formations, which will undoubtedly play a huge role in dominating the game.

 Manor Lords gameplay